Tutorial Gateway

 String.format (String format, Object.. args);

-The following Java string.format method accepts three parameters: first parameter is the locale you want to apply, second parameter is the format you want to apply.
-The third argument is the args referenced by a format specifier.
+The following Java string.format method accepts three parameters: the first parameter is the locale you want to apply, and the second parameter is the format you want to apply.
+The third argument is the args referenced by a specifier.

 //In order to use in program